 |DS1 firing its NSTAR ion propulsion system in a vacuum

 chamber at the Jet Propulsion Laboratory prior to launch

 NSTAR is an acronym of NASA SEP (Solar Electric Propulsion) Technology Application Readiness, a program started in November 1992 and run jointly by the Glenn Research Center and the Jet Propulsion Laboratory with the aim of validating low-power ion propulsion.
-The vehicle for this validation, Deep Space 1, carried about 81.5 kg of xenon propellant, sufficient for about 20 months of continuous thrusting and more than enough to propel the probe throughout its entire mission.
+The vehicle for this validation, Deep Space 1, carried about 81.5 kg of xenon propellant, sufficient for about 20 mo of continuous thrusting and more than enough to propel the probe throughout its entire mission.
 The 30-cm NSTAR ion thruster on DS1 worked almost flawlessly and eventually changed the spacecraft's speed by about 4.2 km/s (9,400 mph).